HPQC-LABS/linear_splitter/README.md

     ./split_reduc input_file_name

-To also generate Ramsey number hamiltonians run
+To generate Ramsey number hamiltonians run

     MathematicaScript -script generate_hamiltonian.h m n N

 Where m is the number of cliques, n is the number of independent sets and N is the number of vertices.

-If create Ramsey number hamiltonians with search space reduction run
+If you want to create Ramsey number hamiltonians with search space reduction run
     MathematicaScript -script sr_hamiltonian.h m n N

 Note that `MathematicaScript` needs to be in your path.